uba2000/alx-low_level_programming/0x0B-malloc_free/README.md

 # 3. If you even dream of beating me you'd better wake up and apologize
 > Write a function that returns a pointer to a 2 dimensional array of integers.

+# 4. It's not bragging if you can back it up
+> Write a function that frees a 2 dimensional grid previously created by your `alloc_grid` function.